gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 ## Create the Prompt Flow connections

-1. Update the `.env.proxy` file with the Azure AI Proxy Endpoint and API Key provided to you.
+1. From VS Code, update the `.env.proxy` file with the Azure AI Proxy Endpoint and API Key provided to you.
 1. Configure the Prompt Flow connections:

-    - Open the `connections` folder and open the `proxy-create-connections.ipynb` notebook.
+    - Open the `connections` folder, then open the `proxy-create-connections.ipynb` notebook.
     - You will be prompted to install the Jupyter extension, select **Install**.
     - Select `Run All` in the notebook to create the connections.